Sydney-Informatics-Hub/geopython/README.md

 Download this repo which contains all the small datasets and the codes/notebooks we will be using: https://github.com/Sydney-Informatics-Hub/geopython

+This site in its rendered format is available at: https://sydney-informatics-hub.github.io/geopython/

 ## Set up the python environment via Docker
 Pull it from [docker hub](https://cloud.docker.com/u/nbutter/repository/docker/nbutter/pyforgeo) or build the [Dockerfile](Docker_details/Dockerfile) and run!